tombrereton/flask-api-starter-kit/README.md

 - `services`: for modules & classes that don't belong in Repositories

 #### `test` Folder
-- Mirrors the api folder
+- Mirrors the src folders

 ## Dependencies